Doctor Foster went to Glo'ster [Glochester]

 Rhymes and rhymed jingles are fine things.
 They can assist fanciful creations of child imagination, and easily assist in accessing heritage parts.
 Yet it depends on which rhymes and jingles a child is nurtured with, for a tradition can be cruel, and traditional nursery rhymes tend to reflect sides to the traditions they are outgrowths of.

 Many nursery rhymes are quite complete in themselves, telling some story tersely and perhaps rudimentary, but that is OK with children.
 Also, some nursery rhymes are nonsensical.
-Andrew Lang (1897) holds that nonsense is "a very good thing in its way" (p.
-19).
+Andrew Lang holds in The Nursery Rhyme Book that nonsense is "a very good thing in its way" (1897, 19).
 What nonsense will bring and do, would depend on the kind of nonsense, however.
 There is fit nonsense and unfit nonsense, for example.
 What may be fit would depend on the circumstances, the receivers and so on.

 The memory traces of snatches sung in the nursery last long.
 Later in life they can bring back with them myriads of slumbering feelings and half-forgotten images.